Ever had trouble finding Japanese recipes that were easy to make?

-Filipinos like their breakfast hearty but easy to prepare, like tocino.
+Filipinos like their breakfast hearty, but it must be easy to prepare, like with tocino.
+Tocino is a type of preserved meat that’s undergone the process of curing.

 It’s easy to spot this dish, as you’ll never be wrong with its sweet flavor.
-It’s usually also served not only on the breakfast table, but also in many eateries around the country as a part of their breakfast menus.
+It’s also usually served not only on the breakfast table, but also in many eateries around the country as a part of their breakfast menus.

 Another feature of this recipe is that the traditional recipe includes salitre (saltpeter), giving it a reddish color.
+However, as salitre is a strong chemical, the modern way of cooking homemade pork tocino is done without it.

 If, however, you want to achieve that traditional reddish color, you can always use food coloring.

-In this post we'll cover:
+Read for freeIn this post we'll cover:

 Homemade pork tocino recipe peparation